What is disability hate crime?

 The EA includes special rules that ensure that people with HIV, cancer and multiple sclerosis are deemed to be disabled people effectively from the point of diagnosis, rather than from the point when the condition has some adverse effect on their ability to carry out normal day-to-day activities.

 Details on how to report an incident and what you can report is available on the 'Report a hate crime' page.

 You may also be able to report incidents through the organisations listed on this website on the 'Organisations that can help' page.

 By reporting it, you may be able to prevent these incidents from happening to someone else.

-The Police and other criminal justice agencies consider all hate crime to be very serious, including disability hate crime.
-When a case is prosecuted, the courts can impose a stronger sentence under powers from the Criminal Justice Act 2003.
+The police and other criminal justice agencies consider all hate crime to be very serious, including disability hate crime.
+When a case is prosecuted, the courts can impose a stronger sentence under powers from Section 66 of the Sentencing Act 2020.
 This reflects the priority placed on these crimes.
 The Police have performance targets and measures in place to ensure the service they offer is of the highest standard.

 The Crown Prosecution Service (CPS) is the organisation that takes cases through the court system.
 They have produced guidance on Racist and Religious Hate Crime that is available on the 'Prosecuting hate crimes' page of this website.